 The most vulnerable users of the transportation system are pedestrians and bicyclists.
-The County last year requested \$500,000 in additional funding from local Road Board funds in order to address complaints from local cyclists about dangerous on-road facilities.
-The funds will allow for wider on-street bike-lanes in their design of Arena Parkway.
+The County is currently constructing bicycle lanes after discussions with local cyclists about dangerous on-road facilities along Arena Parkway/S. River Road.
+The funds will allow for wider on-street bikelanes in their design of Arena Parkway/S. River Road.
 This project will help increase safety for these users with the following amenities and improvements:

-- ADA accessible sidewalks. - ADA accessible textured crosswalks, pedestrian countdown timers at signalized intersections and raised trail crossings. - Bicycle facilities to provide ample room for a wide range of cyclists. - Traffic separated bicycle and pedestrian facilities from motorized vehicles.
+- ADA accessible sidewalks. - ADA accessible textured crosswalks, pedestrian countdown timers at signalized intersections and raised trail crossings. - Bicycle facilities to provide ample room for a wide range of cyclists.

+Traffic separated bicycle and pedestrian facilities from motorized vehicles.